Elizabeth Cullinan: Themes in her work

 Cullinan's work centres on the lives of working class Irish-Americans, many of them based in Manhattan and The Bronx, and the concerns of "newly post-Vatican II Irish American Catholics".
 Her fiction explores Catholics grappling with the sexual revolution and the tensions between a still-pious older generation and young people alienated from religion in a secular world.

 Several stories explore the changing roles of women in the 1960s.
 Many of her characters are Manhattan women with careers, who reject domesticity and find work "creative and sustaining".
 According to Professor Patricia Coughlan of University College Cork, Cullinan "resists assumptions that women’s concerns and experience are supplementary to men’s".
 She helped redefine Irish-American literature, moving away from the male tradition of "ward bosses and henchmen".

 Later life and death

 Cullinan moved to Towson, Maryland in 2015 to be closer to family.
-She died from lung disease on 26 January 2020 at a retirement community there, aged 86.
+She died from lung disease on 26 January 2020 at a retirement community there, aged 86 and is buried in Gate of Heaven Cemetery in Valhalla, N.Y.